Ivan Illich: Career

-Personality
+Personal life and death

 Ivan Illich called himself "an errant pilgrim", "a wandering Jew and a Christian pilgrim", while clearly acknowledging his Dalmatian roots.
 He remarked that since leaving the old house of his grandparents on the island Brač in Dalmatia, he had never had a home.

-Death

 Illich died on 2 December 2002 in Bremen, Germany.
 Not realised was his last wish: to die surrounded by close collaborators in Bologna amid the creation of his planned, new learning centre.

 Philosophical views

 Illich followed the tradition of apophatic theology.
 His lifework's leading thesis is that Western modernity, perverting Christianity, corrupts Western Christianity.
 A perverse attempt to encode the New Testament's principles as rules of behavior, duty, or laws, and to institutionalize them, without limits, is a corruption that Illich detailed in his analyses of modern Western institutions, including education, charity, and medicine, among others.
 Illich often used the Latin phrase Corruptio optimi quae est pessima, in English The corruption of the best is the worst.

 Illich believed that the Biblical God taking human form, the Incarnation, marked world history's turning point, opening new possibilities for love and knowledge.
 As in the First Epistle of John, it invites any believer to seek God's face in everyone encountered.
 Describing this new possibility for love, Illich refers to the Parable of the Good Samaritan.